John Wick: John Wick: Chapter 5 (TBA)

 In August 2020, Lionsgate CEO Jon Feltheimer confirmed that a fifth film was also being developed.
 It was intended to be shot back-to-back with the fourth installment in early 2021, but in March 2021, Lionsgate opted to delay production and move forward with Chapter 4 first.
 In May 2022, Stahelski stated that while Chapter 4 has some "conclusion" elements to the story, there would be a fifth installment to the franchise.
 Stahelski stated that though Chapters 4 and 5 were originally intended to be filmed back-to-back, he didn't feel like he could create two meaningfully successful and separate installments, without some time between each project to grow as a filmmaker; stating that once Chapter 4 is released months later in Japan, he and Reeves will discuss and map out the future of the John Wick movies.
 He also confirmed that he and Reeves will remain involved in the additional projects of the franchise that are currently in development, though the premise for Chapter 5 is not mapped out yet.
 Later that same month, following the financial and critical success of Chapter 4, producer Erica Lee stated she was hopeful for a fifth film among projects expanding the universe currently in development.
 By November 2023 following the resolution of the writers and actors strikes, Lionsgate revealed that work on the script for the fifth film had officially resumed.

-In October 2024, Stahelski stated that the script has gone through various iterations, but that it would not move forward until he, Reeves, Iwanyk, and Lee were satisfied with the story.
+In October 2024, Stahelski stated that the script had gone through various iterations, but that it would not move forward until he, Reeves, Iwanyk, and Lee were satisfied with the story.
 The filmmaker revealed that the project would not continue directly from Chapter 4, but will be a separate storyline.
 By April 2025, the movie was officially announced at CinemaCon.
 Reeves will reprise the eponymous role, and Stahelski will direct.
 Basil Iwanyk, Erica Lee, Stahelski, and Reeves will serve as producers.
 The following month, Stahelski explained that the plot will not feature the High Table, and will instead see Wick facing new threats, after completing his confrontations with the previous organization.
 The project will be a joint-venture production between Lionsgate, Thunder Road Films, and 87Eleven Entertainment.